Martin2251/calculator/README.md

 # calculator
-Building a basic calculator using ruby
+Built a basic calculator script using ruby